dcos/dcos-e2e/docs/source/contributing.rst

 Run lint tools:

-.. prompt:: bash
+.. smart-prompt:: bash

     make lint

 These can be run in parallel with:

-.. prompt:: bash
+.. smart-prompt:: bash

    make lint --jobs --output-sync=target

 To fix some lint errors, run the following:

-.. prompt:: bash
+.. smart-prompt:: bash

     make fix-lint